<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Personal visits - to validate the process and gauge progress for yourself

-• Excel - to manually keep track of the information gathered and compare it with the project plan
+• Excel - to manually keep track of the information gathered and compare it with the job plan

 • Time tracking software - to check how much your subcontractors spend working on the job site, and how long specific tasks take